List of Winnie-the-Pooh characters: Rabbit

+Rabbit (voiced by Junius Matthews in 1965–1977, Robie Lester in A Happy Birthday Party with Winnie the Pooh, Dallas McKennon in Disneyland Records, Ray Erlenborn in 1981, Will Ryan in 1983–1986, Ken Sansom in 1988–2010, Tom Kenny in 2011–present, and Peter Capaldi in Christopher Robin) is one of the characters not based on a toy once owned by Christopher Robin Milne.
+He was said to be based on a real rabbit where they lived.
+He is friendly, yet capable of being impatient and irritable.
+He considers himself the smartest animal in the Forest.
+He insists on doing things his way and is obsessed with rules, planning and order.
+He often bosses others around, but deep down, he cares a lot about his friends.
+Rabbit is able to read, unlike the other animals.

+In the Disney films, he takes pride in his garden and hates it when the other characters disrupt it.

 Owl

-Owl is the stuffy and talkative eldest main character who presents himself as a mentor and teacher to the others.
-He was not based on a stuffed toy, so in the illustrations he looks more like a live animal.
+Owl (voiced by Hal Smith in 1966–1991, Junius Matthews in A Happy Birthday Party for Winnie the Pooh, Sam Edwards in Disneyland Records, Andre Stojka in 1997–2007, Craig Ferguson in 2011–present, and Toby Jones in Christopher Robin) is the stuffy and talkative eldest main character who presents himself as a mentor and a school teacher to the others.
+He was not based on a stuffed toy, so in the illustrations he looks more like a live creature.

-Owl and most of his friends believe that he is the most intelligent animal in the wood, but he is really quite scatterbrained.
-He often rambles on into long-winded speeches, especially about his family, and uses words that his friends do not understand.
-Owl likes to present himself as very knowledgeable, and is perceived by the other animals as such, but like most of the other characters, he does not spell very well; he even spells his own name "Wol".
-When Pooh comes to him for help in writing a birthday greeting for Eeyore, Owl tells Pooh that he is writing, "A very happy birthday with love from Pooh", but in fact writes "HIPY PAPY BTHUTHDTH THUTHDA BTHUTHDY".
-Pooh, who cannot read, goes on his way happy with Owl's work and is grateful for his help.
-When Rabbit (who is quite literate) comes to Owl to discuss a notice that Christopher Robin has left, Owl cannot read the notice.
-But rather than admit this, Owl anxiously bluffs his way through the conversation until he finally tricks Rabbit into reading the notice out loud, at which point Owl resumes his wise demeanor as if he had known all along what it had said.

 In the books, Owl has a superior but kindly manner towards the others.
-He can be cross and easily annoyed, especially when his friends ignore or interrupt his long-winded speeches.
+He often gets quite cross and easily annoyed, especially when his friends ignore or interrupt his long-winded speeches.
 He sometimes wears reading glasses, and uses his talons for hands, as opposed to his wings in the Disney version.
 He lives in a tree known as The Chestnuts, described as an "old world residence of great charm".
 The house is blown down by a storm in the eighth chapter of The House at Pooh Corner.
-Eeyore eventually discovers what he believes is the perfect new house for Owl, apparently without noticing that it is actually Piglet's house.
+Eeyore eventually discovers a new house for Owl, but it turns out to actually be Piglet's house.
 Nonetheless, Piglet offers the house to Owl, who calls his new home "The Wolery".
+Owl likes to present himself as very knowledgeable, and is perceived by the other animals as such, but like most of the other characters, he does not spell very well; he even spells his own name "Wol".
+When Rabbit (who is quite literate) comes to Owl to discuss a notice that Christopher Robin has left, Owl cannot even read the notice.
+But rather than admit this, Owl anxiously bluffs his way through the conversation until he finally tricks Rabbit into reading the notice out loud, at which point Owl resumes his wise demeanor as if he had known all along what it had said.